jbakse/site_builder/content/noise/index.md

 ## Benefits of Noise

 ### Noise Looks Good
-The `noise(x)` function returns values sampled from Perlin Noise.
-Perlin Noise provides random values that are aesthetically arranged.
-The variation in perlin noise is band limited—its variation is even, with out flat or noisy areas—and visually isotropic—it looks the same at different rotations.
+The `noise(x)` function returns values sampled from Perlin noise.
+Perlin noise provides random values that are aesthetically arranged.
+The variation in Perlin noise is band-limited: it is even, without flat or noisy areas.
+The variation is also visually isotropic—it looks the same at different rotations.
 These characteristics make it a useful basis for many applications that require natural-feeling variation.

 ### Noise is Repeatable
 Repeated variation is easy with `noise(x)`: every time you call `noise(x)` with a particular argument, you get the same value back.
-This is often very useful.
+This can be very useful.
 For example, in an animation you often need a value to stay the same from frame to frame.

-- `random()` requires no arguments and returns a different random value every time
+- `random()` requires no arguments and returns a different random value every time.
-- `noise(x)` requires an argument and returns the same random value _for that argument_ every time
+- `noise(x)` requires an argument and returns the same random value _for that argument_ every time.

 This difference is a core reason why `noise(x)` is so useful.
 This difference takes some getting used to, and learning what to pass in for `x` takes some practice.